 I can say it is a privilege and a discipline to wait and see.
 To look at colours changing, shapes shifting, flowers growing, people moving, a million stories all one and the same.
-I want to get to know them so that I might know myself and find the truth somewhere, nestled constant while light passes its illusions from one horizon to the next.
+I want to get to know them.

 When it comes to craft and technique I value it highly although my formal training has been fairly minimal.
 I graduated from Queensland University in 2005 with a bachelor of creative industries.
 University delivered space, a hub of creative misfits and a sense that the most you can achieve in art is to be honest to a fault.
 It is no small task.
 In the meantime I completed a dip ed and learnt a great deal about art from 5 year olds.